kotajacob/gemgen/README.md

 The goal is to create proper _hand-made_ gemtext.
 Links and "autolinks" get placed below each paragraph, but a list of links is not printed twice.
 Paragraphs get merged onto a single line, but hardlinks (double spaces or \ at the end of a line) will insert manual line breaks.

 Lists and headings get simplified to the gemtext format, emphasis markings get removed (or kept with the `-e` option), horizontal rules get turned into 80 character lines, and indented code gets converted to the gemtext "fenced" format.

-For exact usage information see `man gemgen` or `gemgen -h` for quick help.
+Gemgen includes a templating system allowing you to add headers, footers, last edit timestamps and more automatically to your output files.
+For exact usage information see `man gemgen`.

 ## Packages